Skip to main content

 Monorepo support

-In monorepos, fsdev dev scans one level under packages/, examples/, and apps/ for flow directories.
+In monorepos, fsdev dev scans one level under packages/, examples/, apps/, and labs/ for flow directories.
 Run it from the monorepo root to discover flows across all packages.